All Episodes

 She asserted that as a result of these verbal attacks, she began experiencing severe anxiety, headaches, insomnia, tremors, and elevated blood pressure.

-Ultimately, she emerged victorious in her case.
+Ultimately, she emerged victorious in her case, an undisclosed amount.

-Like, why not just get another damn job?
+Holy shit, like, why not just get another damn job?

-It doesn't involve literally stressing you to almost to death.
+Which doesn't involve literally stressing you to almost to death.

 Wow.